void-linux/void-packages/Manual.md

 - `nostrip` If set, the ELF binaries with debugging symbols won't be stripped.
 By default all binaries are stripped.

+- `nocross` If set, cross compilation won't be allowed and will exit with an error.

 - `python_versions` A white space seperated list of python versions which will be used to build that package.
 This is only used by the `python-module` build style.